- Search The Registry

+B. B. King

 *B. B. King was born on this date in 1925.
 He was a Black blues guitarist and singer-songwriter.

-In the 1940s he performed on street corners around nearby Indianola, Miss., worked as a truck driver, and played guitar with a five-man chorus called "The Famous St. John's Gospel Singers."
-In 1947, with $2.50 in his pocket, King left Mississippi for Memphis to seek his fortune as a blues musician.
-Arriving in Memphis King moved in with his cousin, bluesman Bukka White, who spent nearly a year teaching him all the fine points of blues guitar.
+In the 1940s, he performed on street corners around nearby Indianola, Miss., worked as a truck driver, and played guitar with a five-man chorus called "The Famous St. John's Gospel Singers."
+1947 with $2.50 in his pocket, King left Mississippi for Memphis to seek his fortune as a blues musician.
+Arriving in Memphis, King moved in with his cousin, bluesman Bukka White, who spent nearly a year teaching him all the fine points of blues guitar.

 King's first big break came in 1948 when he performed live on KWEM, a radio station out of West Memphis.
-The successful radio debut led to a long-term agreement with competitor WDIA (one of the country's first all-Black radio stations), where King performed weekly in return for plugging a health tonic called Pepticon.
+The successful radio debut led to a long-term agreement with competitor WDIA (one of the country's first all-Black radio stations).
+King performed weekly in return for plugging a health tonic called Pepticon.
 He was soon promoted to DJ and became known as the Beale Street Blues Boy, later changed to "Blues Boy King" and shortened to B.B.
 King.

-In the 1950s, King became one of the most important names in R&B music, collecting an impressive list of hits under his belt that included songs like "You Know I Love You," "Woke Up This Morning," "Please Love Me," "When My Heart Beats Like a Hammer," "Whole Lotta Love," "You Upset Me Baby," "Every Day I Have the Blues," "Sneakin' Around," "Ten Long Years," "Bad Luck," "Sweet Little Angel," "On My Word of Honor," and "Please Accept My Love".
-In 1962, King signed to ABC-Paramount Records.
-In November 1964, King recorded Live at the Regal album at the Regal Theater in Chicago, Illinois.
+In the 1950s, King became one of the most important names in R&B music, collecting an impressive list of hits under his belt that included songs like "You Know I Love You," "Woke Up This Morning," "Please Love Me," "When My Heart Beats Like a Hammer," "Whole Lotta Love," "You Upset Me, Baby," "Every Day I Have the Blues," "Sneakin' Around," "Ten Long Years," "Bad Luck," "Sweet Little Angel," "On My Word of Honor," and "Please Accept My Love."
+In 1962, King signed with ABC-Paramount Records.
+In November 1964, King recorded the Live at the Regal album at the Regal Theater in Chicago, Illinois.